Lorazepam: Withdrawal

 On abrupt or overly rapid discontinuation of lorazepam, anxiety, and signs of physical withdrawal have been observed, similar to those seen on withdrawal from alcohol and barbiturates.
 Lorazepam, as with other benzodiazepine drugs, can cause physical dependence, addiction, and benzodiazepine withdrawal syndrome.
 The higher the dose and the longer the drug is taken, the greater the risk of experiencing unpleasant withdrawal symptoms.
 Withdrawal symptoms can also occur from standard dosages and after short-term use.
 Benzodiazepine treatment is recommended to be discontinued as soon as possible via a slow and gradual dose reduction regimen.
 Rebound effects often resemble the condition being treated, but typically at a more intense level and may be difficult to diagnose.
 Withdrawal symptoms can range from mild anxiety and insomnia to more severe symptoms such as seizures and psychosis.
 The risk and severity of withdrawal are increased with long-term use, use of high doses, abrupt or over-rapid reduction, among other factors.
 Short-acting benzodiazepines, such as lorazepam, are more likely to cause a more severe withdrawal syndrome compared to longer-acting benzodiazepines.

 Withdrawal symptoms can occur after taking therapeutic doses of lorazepam for as little as one week.
 Withdrawal symptoms include headaches, anxiety, tension, depression, insomnia, restlessness, confusion, irritability, sweating, dysphoria, dizziness, derealization, depersonalization, numbness/tingling of extremities, hypersensitivity to light, sound, and smell, perceptual distortions, nausea, vomiting, diarrhea, appetite loss, hallucinations, delirium, seizures, tremor, stomach cramps, myalgia, agitation, palpitations, tachycardia, panic attacks, short-term memory loss, and hyperthermia.
-It takes about 18–36 hours for the benzodiazepine to be removed from the body.
-The ease of physical dependence to lorazepam, (Ativan brand was particularly cited), and its withdrawal were brought to the attention of the British public during the early 1980s in Esther Rantzen's BBC TV series That's Life!, in a feature on the drug over a number of episodes.
+It takes about 18–36 hours for lorazepam to be removed from the body.